UniMath/agda-unimath/src/foundation-core/equivalences.lagda.md

     ( is-equiv-map-equiv i)
 ```

-We assumed a commuting square
+We will assume a commuting square

 ```md
           h